iotaledger/iota-wiki/next/docs/iota-sdk/docs/contribute.md

 - Quality assurance and code review
 - Documentation improvements
-- Creating code samples
+- Code sample creation

 To get started, join the #experience channel on [Discord](https://discord.iota.org).

 ## Contribute to the Project's GitHub Repository

-All the project's code is open source and hosted on [GitHub](https://github.com/iotaledger/iota-sdk).
+All of the project's code is open source and hosted on [GitHub](https://github.com/iotaledger/iota-sdk).
 You can contribute in the following ways:

 - Report any bugs you encounter